Quantum Company Navigator

 Investment Tracker

-For investors and analysts, Quantum Navigator includes a dedicated investment tracking section that monitors funding rounds, valuations, and market capitalizations across the quantum sector.
-The tracker currently covers 57 private companies with funding data, 9 publicly traded quantum stocks, and over 121 individual funding deals.
+Quantum Navigator is invaluable for investors and analysts.
+It includes a dedicated investment tracking section.
+This section monitors funding rounds, valuations, and market capitalisations across the quantum sector.
+The tracker currently covers 57 private companies with funding data.
+It also tracks 9 publicly traded quantum stocks.
+Additionally, it includes over 121 individual funding deals.
 This provides essential financial context for understanding company maturity and market positioning.

 Beyond company profiles, the platform maintains a directory of quantum-focused venture capital firms and investors.
 This section profiles leading quantum investors including Quantonation, QAI Ventures, Quantacet, DCVC, and others who are actively deploying capital into the quantum sector.
 Each investor profile includes fund details, investment focus, and portfolio companies.